SimoSultan/ca-text-adventure/README.md

 ## Description

+**Your Coding Journey** is a text based adventure game inspired by the journey of a person learning the world of development.
+As the game uses Ruby at its source, the challenges/questions that you face are based off this language.
+However, most questions should be able to be answered by most developers.
+At the end, the computer checks whether or not you have enough EXP to be able to apply for a job or offered one.

-## Statement of Purpose
+## Motivation

-The goal was develop a game that resembles someone learning to code.
-The game will provide challenges, fun, laughs, but most importantly, reiterate the values of a Growth Mindset when learning.
-The game is inspired from, more-or-less, every episode of the TV show Scrubs.
-This show provided challenges to the main character and laughs along the way, but majority of episodes, there was always something the main character learnt, a life lesson for example, which is what I hoped to encapsulate.
-The life lesson I approached was to motivate the user into seeing the value of helping others.
-Not only do they get experience if they do, but gets to help another along the way.

-The audience for the game is tailored towards a programmer.
-As the type of questions that are presented to the user throughout the game are coding based, so for a non-programmer, these would be quite difficult, still possible, but a lot more time consuming.
-This game is also specifically tailored towards a programmer who is in the learning stages.
-We are all always learning, but a new programmer is someone who faces these types of challenges every day, and these users will receive the most enjoyment for the game.

-I had never developed a game myself which is why I chose to undertake my first one as a text adventure, which seemed appropriate for a terminal app as well.
-Putting enjoyment at the front of design (apart from UI) was a challenge I enjoyed.
+I had never developed a game myself which is why I chose to undertake my first one as a text based adventure game, which seemed appropriate for a terminal app as well.
+It was my first solid idea that I had come up.
+Disregarding the failed attempt at trying to use the Gosu Library with WSL as I wanted to make Space Invaders. (that will be a later project on my Mac).
+The main concept behind the game was resembled after an, more-or-less, any episode of the TV show Scrubs.
+As JD and the cast always faced a challenge in each episode, and beside all the laughs, there was a life lesson to be learnt.
+(I have to admit I didn't think of the Scrubs reference till after it was made, however it perfectly encapsulates my idea).
+The lesson to be learnt from the game stems from Growth Mindset.
+Helping others, not comparing yourself and persistence can help you achieve your goals.

 ## Features